sourcecred/docs/docs/guides/opt-in-process.md

 ## 2. Validate User Identity - Discourse - sourcecred | makerdao

-> Validate that this is a real user on the forum and that they are elligible to
+> Validate that this is a real user on the forum and that they are eligible to
-> recive sourcecred payouts
+> receive sourcecred payouts

 1. Obtain the Discourse handle for the individual opting-in and head to the appropriate forum to see if they are active / appear to be a person and not a